welbornprod/todo/README.md

     -n,--renamekey         : Give a key another name/label.
     -p,--position          : Move item to a new position in the same key.
+    -P,--preview           : Preview the list.
+Like --listall, except some items are cut off.
     -r,--remove            : Remove an item from the list.
                              Accepts item number or regex to match.
                              Confirmation is needed.